hussain-magshield/magshield_data_pipeline/Readme.md

  REFRESH_TOKEN: ""
  INSIGHTLY_API_KEY: ""

-5. Azure Login

- Authenticate your local environment with Azure:

- az login

- This command will open a browser window to complete the login process.

-▶️ 6.
-Run the Function App Locally

- Finally, start your Azure Function app locally using:

- func start

-7. Deploy to Azure Cloud

- func azure functionapp publish insightly-data-pipeline --python

-8. Push Code to GitHub
+5. To Deploy code to Azure Cloud , Push Code to GitHub and it will automatically deploy to cloud

     git add .
- git commit -m "new project files" git push origin main
+    git commit -m "new project files"
+    git push origin main

 ```